orbeon/orbeon-forms-doc/use-cases.md

 #### 1. Secure access to Orbeon Forms

 There are many ways to do that.
 One of the easiest ways, if you don't already have infrastructure for that, is to use Tomcat and its `tomcat-users.xml` file.
-See also [[Access Control Setup| Form Runner ~ Access Control ~ Setup]].
+See also [Access Control](form-runner/access-control/users.md).

 #### 2. Setup Owner/Group permissions for your forms.

-See [[Owner Group| Form Runner ~ Access Control ~ Owner Group]].
+See [Owner Group](form-runner/access-control/owner-group.md).
 Setup permissions this way:

 - `Anyone` has `Create` permissions
 - `Owner` can `Read`, `Update`, and possibly `Delete` data